josephdviviano/epitome/README.md

 Finally, this will transform each smoothed run up into MNI space with a isotropic voxel resolution of 3 mm^2.

 **functional connectivity**

-Functional connectivity analysis benefits from the application of tissue-based regressors pre-analysis, unlike in a GLM where one can inset these regressors at the same time.
-For this reason, connectivity analysis will require a slightly modified pipeline:
+Functional connectivity analysis benefits from the application of tissue-based regressors pre-analysis.
+Here we generate the mean, mean derivative, and mean square, of the white matter & ventricle time series, along with the motion paramaters.

     init_epi high 0 on alt+z off normal
     linreg_calc_AFNI high lpc giant_move
     linreg_FS2epi_AFNI
-    gen_regressors scaled

-    filter scaled 4 off on on on on
+    filter scaled 4 on off on on off off off off EPI_mask

 *Optional:* In some cases it may be advantageous to remove motion-corrupted TRs from your data, especially if you are comparing two groups you suspect move in different ways.
 This can be done with the TR drop module.
 We're just going to use the default settings here.

-    trdrop 50 0.5 100000
+    trscrub 50 0.5 100000

 Here, we are detrending the scaled data against the head motion parameters, Legendre polynomials up to the 4th order, the mean white matter signal, the local white matter signal, the mean cerebral spinal fluid signal, and the mean draining vessel signal.
 For all of these signals, we also regress against the 1st temporal lag.

-    lowpass filtered epi_mask average 3
+    lowpass filtered EPI_mask average 3

 Next, we low-pass the data using a moving-average filter of span 3.
 Most of the information in BOLD data is of fairly low frequency, so the hope is that low-passing the data will remove some high-frequency noise from the signals.
 There are multiple options that could be used here, but no one ever got fired for using a moving average filter, so I suggest it here as a fair default.

-    volsmooth lowpass epi_mask 6.0
+    volsmooth lowpass EPI_mask 6.0
     linreg_epi2MNI_AFNI volsmooth 3.0

 **surface analysis / smoothing for volume analysis**